dryadd44651/Ricart-Agrawala-algorithm/Read.md

-compile the Server.java and Client.java
+MakeJar.bat: compile the Server.java and Client.java
+RunJar.bat: run the Server.jar and Client.java

 //for Client.jar
 javac -g Client.java